PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 AAD Privileged Identity Management (PIM) provides extra controls tailored to securing access rights.
 PIM helps minimize the number of people who have access to resources across AAD, Azure, and other Microsoft online services.
 PIM is a feature of AAD Premium P2.

+## Entitlement Management
+Entitlement management is an identity governance feature that enables orgs to manage the identity and access lifecycle at scale.
+It automates access request workflows, access assignments, reviews, and expiration.
+It is used when orgs face the following challenges:
+- Users don't know what access they should have, or if they do know they can't find the right person to approve it.
+- Users may hold on to access for longer than is required for business purposes.
+- Managing access for external users.

+Entitlement management addresses these challenges with the following capabilities:
+- Delegate the creation of access packages to non-admins.
+These access packages contain resources that users can request.
+The delegated access package managers then define policies that include rules such as which users can request access, who must approve their access, and when access expires.
+- Managing external users.
+When a user who isn't yet in your directory requests access, and is approved, they're automatically invited into your directory and assigned access.
+When their access expires, if they have no other access package assignments, their B2B account in your directory can be automatically removed.

+Entitlement management is a feature of AAD Premium P2 and uses access packages to manage access to resources.

 ## AAD Access Reviews
 - Allows orgs to manage group memberships, access to enterprise apps, and role assignment
 - Access reviews can be created through AAD access reviews or AAD PIM.
 - Can be used to review and manage access for both users and guests.
+- Can be set up to require users to review their own access.

+Access reviews are helpful when:
+- You have too many users in privileged roles (like global administrator)
+- When automation isn't possible (like when HR data isn't in AAD)
+- You want to control business critical data access
+- Your governance policies require periodic reviews of access permissions

 ## AAD Terms of User
 AAD terms of use allows orgs to present terms to a user that they must accept before accessing data or an application.
 Conditional Access policies are used to require terms to be displayed and ensure that users agree to them before accessing an app.